karlredman/Timetrap_TUI/README.md

 ## Quirks / Caveats:
 * Timetrap Commands are minimally sanitized:

-Timetrap TUI commands and dialog data are passed on to Timetrap as though you were entering them on the command line.
+Timetrap TUI commands and dialog data are passed on to [timetrap_wraplib](https://www.npmjs.com/package/timetrap_wraplib) as though you were entering them on the command line.
 Commands are sanitized relative to content after a system call to `timetrap`.

 * Always use quotes when using `--at`/`-a`/`--start`/`--end`: